-The intent is for the Producer to understand how cotton production contributes to climate change and to implement activities that help mitigate this contribution.
+The intent is for the Producer to have systems in place to enhance awareness of how cotton production contributes to climate change and to implement activities that help mitigate this contribution.

 Cotton production, and agriculture in general, is a key contributor to GHG emissions.
 Key drivers of emissions for cotton farming include soil preparation, burning of crop residue, fertiliser production and application, irrigation and the application of pesticides, although these vary by local context.
 Adequate practices (for example, reduced tillage, use of organic matter or rotation with leguminous) can also increase carbon removals and decrease GHG emissions.
 Producers should take steps to better understand their main GHG emission/removal sources related to their farm or PU.
 For that purpose, they can undertake a carbon footprint analysis, baseline assessments or make use of publicly available information and tools.